ari-feiglin/DaFAQ/README.md

 ### <ins>**THE FUTURE/GOALS:** </ins>
 Here are some of my ideas for the future:
 * A querying language
+* Fully comment the project

+### <ins>**KNOWN ISSUES**</ins>
+Even after hours of bug testing, there are still a few bugs.
+I haven't found any system-breaking ones that I couldn't fix, so that's good.
+Here's a list of issues that I haven't been able to fix:
+* Valgrind *hates* sprintf.
+Just kidding, I must not be doing something right.
+I get a lot of "invalid write of size 1" from sprintfs called by poop.
+I also get a "Conditional jump or move depends on uninitialised value(s)" from sprintf, too.

+None of these issues should ruin the program.
+I think, for the most part, the system is safe.
+Still wouldn't use it for an actual project, though.

 ### <ins>**NOTES:**</ins>
 None of what is in this current version (v0.1.0) is final.
 Hopefully the finished version will be drastically different than this one.
 My end goal is to create a semi-useful system for creating and managing databases.
 I have very little prior knowledge on databases, and chances are this program will be utterly useless.
 But we can all hope, can't we?